12 Evolution

 Sexual Selection

 Darwin noticed that there were many traits and behaviors of organisms that could not just be explained by the ability to survive.
 For example, the brilliant plumage of peacocks should actually lower their rates of survival.
 That is, the peacocks’ feathers act like a neon sign to predators, advertising “Easy, delicious dinner here!”
-But if these bright feathers only lower peacocks’ chances at survival, why do they have them?
-The same can be asked of similar characteristics of other animals, such as the large antlers of male stags or the wattles of roosters, which also seem to be unfavorable to survival.
+But if these bright feathers only lower peacocks’ chances of survival, why do they have them?
+The same can be said of similar characteristics of other animals, such as the large antlers of male stags or the wattles of roosters, which also seem to be unfavorable to survival.
 Again, if these traits only make the animals less likely to survive, why did they develop in the first place?
 And how have these animals continued to survive with these traits over thousands and thousands of years?
 Darwin’s answer to this conundrum was the theory of sexual selection: the evolution of characteristics, not because of survival advantage, but because of mating advantage.

 Exercise